wisecode-org/snoopy-os-provision/README.md

 # Snoopy OS Preseed ISO Builder

-This repo contains a fully automated pipeline to build a **custom Debian installation ISO** with an embedded `preseed.cfg` for unattended installations on servers.
-It's includes a ready-to-use **CI/CD pipeline** configured with **GitHub Actions** that produces a hybrid (BIOS+UEFI) bootable ISO and saves it as a downloadable artifact.
+This repo contains a fully automated pipeline to build a custom hybrid (BIOS+UEFI) Debian installation ISO with an embedded preseed.cfg for unattended server installations.
+The resulting ISO file is saved as an artifact in GitHub Actions after the CI/CD pipeline runs.

 The goal is to enable fast, consistent, and repeatable Debian installations with predefined users, SSH keys, static network configuration, and a secure partitioning scheme.